 Seasonal celebrations and community events like the Annual Ballin’ in the New Year, Grape Harvest Festival and Costume Parade Week at the Valverde School of Performing Arts bring residents together and create opportunities to meet new people.

 If you’re ready to experience the Southern California lifestyle in Rancho Cucamonga, contact Julian Lopez of Sell Smart Real Estate here.
-You can also reach him at 909.996.4470 and SoldByJulianLopez(at)gmail(dotted)com.
+You can also reach him at 909.996.4470 and SoldByJulianLopez@gmail.com.

-With 20 years of professional experience, Julian Lopez helps buyers and sellers secure the best real estate deals.
-His background in social media marketing and negotiations make him an asset in transaction.
+- With 20 years of professional experience, Julian Lopez helps buyers and sellers secure the best real estate deals.
+His background in social media marketing and negotiations makes him an asset in a transaction.
 He’s been a top 1% producer since 2010 – experience makes a huge difference.
 Your business is in good hands when you work with Julian.

 His real estate philosophy is simple: Save money, sell smart.
 He provides marketing assistance via 3D tours and professional photography to bring sellers and buyers together for a fruitful transaction.